Users of London’s underground system will have their data and movements tracked through the Wi-Fi on their phones, starting this week.

-In speaking to Software Testing News, Hervé Lambert, Global Consumer Operations Manager was asked what the biggest threat to data being collected by Wi-Fi was.
+In speaking to Software Testing News, Hervé Lambert, Global Consumer Operations Manager at Panda Security was asked what the biggest threat to data being collected by Wi-Fi was.
 He spoke of how people take protections when it comes to every other type of data protection and that keeping guard against Wi-Fi hackers shouldn’t be any different.

 He says: “There are easy tips everyone can action such as keeping applications and operating systems updated, sheild accounts and services, look for official Wi-Fi networks with safeguards, and consider using public Wi-Fi networks as a last option with added protection.“

 Lambert also suggests that VPN is the best protection to use for Wi-Fi security.